 One of the first and most reliable signs of pregnancy is a missed period.

 If you don’t track your cycle closely, it might be hard to determine whether or not you’re late.
-Many women have a 28-day menstrual cycle.
-Consider taking a test if it’s been more than a month since your last period.
+A 28-day menstrual cycle is typical, but cycles can vary from

-Also pay attention to your flow if you suspect pregnancy.
-It’s common to experience light bleeding or spotting in the early weeks as the egg buries deeper into the uterine lining during implantation.
+It’s also common to experience light bleeding or spotting in the early weeks of pregnancy as the egg buries deeper into the uterine lining during implantation.
 This may resemble a light period but does not follow the usual pattern or timing.
 Take note of any difference in the color, texture, or amount of blood, and seek medical advice if you have any concerns.

 Always speak with a doctor if you have bleeding and a positive pregnancy test.

-Implantation can also produce a feeling similar to menstrual cramps.
+Implantation can produce a feeling similar to menstrual cramps.
 In early pregnancy, you may feel this discomfort and think your period is just around the corner, but then it never comes.

 Your breasts may feel tender and appear bigger due to increased blood flow.
 Your nipples might hurt, and the veins might look darker under the skin.

 Along with cramps and sore breasts, early pregnancy can cause:

 As the weeks go on, these symptoms may get stronger before your HCG levels even out late in the first trimester.
 You know yourself, so pay attention to your body.
-Any unusual physical symptoms could prompt you to take a pregnancy test.
+Any unusual changes could prompt you to take a pregnancy test.